South Africa beat Zimbabwe to set up New Zealand semifinal at T20 World Cup

 Brevis and David Miller, who hit 22, put on 50 before two more quick strikes from Zimbabwe.

-Blessing Muzarabani dismissed Miller and Raza removed Brevis.
+Blessing Muzarabani dismissed Miller, and Raza removed Brevis.

 Tristan Stubbs (21) and George Linde (30) then put on an unbeaten 53 to steer their side to the target.